-A Ribbon in Excel categorizes its features into a strip of tabs and icons right above the workspace.
+A Ribbon in Excel is one which categorizes its features into a strip of tabs and icons right above the workspace.
 This command bar lets users to quickly discover and use the Excel functions required to complete their tasks.
 Thus, it ensures easy navigation and improves the overall work experience in Excel.

-The ribbon with traditional toolbars and drop-down menus first appeared in excel 2007.
-The updated version of excel 2010 enabled users to personalize the ribbon.
+The ribbon with traditional toolbars and drop-down menus first appeared in Excel 2007.
+The updated version of Excel 2010 enabled users to personalize the ribbon.

 The following image shows how a Ribbon in Excel appears in the user interface.